raspberrypilearning/turtley-amazing/worksheet.md

 Take your first steps with the programming language Python by learning to draw shapes, patterns, and spirals.

-## Is it Art, Maths, or Computer Science?
+## Is it art, maths, or computer science?

 Have a look at the image below.
 How would you describe it?
 Is is art, maths, or computer science?